randyhyde@earthlink.net

 the fabled "v1.0" state)

-Their todo list isn't that big, but I dunno how complex it would be to
+Their todo list isn't that big, but I dunno how complex it would be tohas been languishing in need of a rewrite for many years now (to get to

 implement.
 Most programs never reach the 1.0 "finished" stage anyways